Roomba made headlines when it launched the 980, their first product with predictable navigation.

-The S9 has wide extractors that are 30% wider than the I7 that spans almost the entire width of the robot.
+The S9 has wide extractors that are 30% wider than the I7 that spans almost the robot’s entire width.

 Another change from the I7 is the placement and design of the side brush.
 In the Roomba I7, the side brush sits in front of the main brush while the S9 is closer.
 Almost at the side.

-Behind the main brush is the opening for the clean base station to suck out the contents of the dust cup.
+Behind the main brush is the opening for the clean base station to suck out the dust cup contents.

 Only the “plus” version has this slot, while the base version (without the “plus”) doesn’t have it.

 The Roomba 960 retains the shape of the Roomba 800 and 600 series robots.
 It has the same design cues as the more expensive 980 but with a lighter color scheme.